Ride Week Tasmania

 Day 6 - Bay of Fires Epic Trail

 Wake up and prepare a continental breakfast in your lodge to fuel up for an exciting day ahead.
-We'll start early, loading our bikes onto the trailers and grabbing a takeaway coffee as we drive out of Derby.
+We'll load our bikes onto the trailer and grab a takeaway coffee as we drive out of Derby.
 Today’s adventure is the Bay of Fires Trail, which begins atop the Blue Tier and leads us to Tasmania's breathtaking East Coast.
 You can ride the entire trail or tackle the first or second half.
 Midway, we'll enjoy a relaxing picnic lunch amidst the serene eucalyptus trees.
 Marvel at the dramatic landscape shift from the sub-alpine Blue Tier to the granite boulders of the Bay of Fires.
 Our journey culminates with a refreshing swim and drinks on the pristine white sands of Swimcart Beach.
 We'll then head to the charming township of St Helens for a wander and an early dinner before driving back to Derby.

 Day 7 - Departure Day